Create a Website Account - Manage notification subscriptions, save form progress and more.

 In each case, audience members wishing to address the council or commission are asked to stand at the podium and also state their name and address for the record.

 Ordinances govern people or property and provide penalties.
 Ordinances adopted by the City become part of the Code of Ordinances and are available for viewing on the website or at City Hall.

 Resolutions are for matters of temporary, routine, or administrative nature.

 Oakdale is a statutory city and, as such, follows Minnesota Statutes.
 Oakdale operates under Plan B, which means that the mayor's powers are equal to the other members of the city council, with the exception that the mayor serves as presiding officer at meetings and also executes official documents.
-Oakdale's mayor and city council members are non-partisan and serve "at large".
+Oakdale's mayor and city council members are non-partisan and all serve the entire community.
 They each serve four-year terms and elections are held in even-numbered years.